How to Achieve Buy-In for a Customer Intelligence Platform

 To get stakeholders in your organization to understand the true value of a customer intelligence platform, it’s important that they can see it and experience it for themselves.

-CCG believes that an ideal first step is to create a visual representation/proof of concept of what a CI platform can deliver, focused on the art of the possible.
+CCG believes that an ideal first step is to create a visual representation/proof of concept of what a Customer Intelligence strategy can deliver, focused on the art of the possible.
 This ideally short-duration project (around 6 weeks) tangibly articulates your organization’s vision for implementing the system, starting first with input from your marketing department or lead business sponsor who will then become champions of the project and gain buy-in from other departments.

-The single biggest realization for retailer’s marketing team is often that, for every question the CI platform answered, more questions arose, and intuitive self-service reporting around customer data was the most critical capability needed.
+The single biggest realization for marketing teams is often that, for every question, the CI platform answered, more questions arose, and intuitive self-service reporting around customer data was the most critical capability needed.

 Photo: Sample of a Customer Health Dashboard

 The ability to ask and answer real-world questions immediately via self-service reporting allows business stakeholders to see the value and application of customer intelligence in a much more tangible manner than a roadmap alone could provide and inspires them to become ambassadors for the initiative going forward.

 Once stakeholders can see how the dashboard will look and function and have tried it for themselves, it’s time to begin proving its value by putting it to work on real-world challenges the organization is facing.

 This was the approach taken by a clothing retailer.

 The marketing team had data about sales, marketing activities, and customer information spanning multiple systems, but did not have the ability to answer critical questions about their business needed to inform future activities such as: